mbaumgarten76-gif/Altered-TCG-Card-Database-1/README.md

 └── ...
 ```

-- **CARDS/** → Contains all individual card files, grouped by language, then by set code, then by faction code.
+- **CARDS** → Contains all individual card files, grouped by language, then by set code, then by faction code.
-- **SETS/** → Contains all card data grouped by set code, each set has its own folder, and inside, one file per language.
+- **SETS** → Contains all card data grouped by set code, each set has its own folder, and inside, one file per language.
-- **META/** → Contains only metadata (types, sets, factions, rarities, etc.).
+- **META** → Contains only metadata (types, sets, factions, rarities, etc.).
-- **HISTORY/** → Contains versioned history of card changes (English only, per set).
+- **HISTORY** → Contains versioned history of card changes (English only, per set).

 ---